jdkim/dictionarian_blah9/README.md

 ## During BLAH9

-### To Apply Dictionarian for annotation projects
+- To Apply Dictionarian for annotation projects
   - HP Annotation
   - Plant Annotation
+- Tp extend the scenario to include PubAnnotation for storage of annotation.

-### To find and fill the gaps
+- To find and fill other gaps when found necessary.